The Special Educational Needs Department (SEND)

 Provision from within the school’s resources is identified to help meet the student’s needs.
 Interventions may include:

-- Additional learning programmes such as Fresh Start, Rainbow Reading, Rapid Readers and Lexia.
+- Additional learning programmes such as Fresh Start, Rapid Readers and Lexia.

 - Smaller group sessions and extraction groups for English and Mathematics.